Jason Chery: College career

 As a sophomore, he appeared in 12 games, starting the first 11 at wide receiver, while making 16 receptions for 222 and 2 receiving touchdowns.
 He did not start the season finale against the University of Louisiana at Monroe to allow injured offensive tackle Brandon Cox to start in the slot and break the school record with 46 consecutive starts.
 He was second on the team in receptions and receiving yards, tied for the team lead with two receiving touchdowns.
 He posted 5 kickoff returns, 12 special teams tackles and 2 blocked punts.
 He had 5 receptions for 93 yards and 2 touchdowns against Eastern Michigan University.
 He was named Sun Belt Conference Special Teams Player of the Week against North Carolina A&T State University, after blocking a punt that was returned for a touchdown.

 As a junior, he appeared in 12 games, starting the last 11 at wide receiver.
 He registered 36 receptions (led the team) for 442 yards (second on the team), 2 receiving touchdowns, 21 rushes for 209 yards, 2 rushing touchdowns, 14 kickoff returns for 270 yards (19.3-yard avg.) and 15 special teams tackles.
 He led the team in receptions, with 36 for 442 yards.
 He had 101 receiving yards against Arizona State University.
 He made 7 receptions for 107 yards against the University of Louisiana at Monroe.
 He was named Sun Belt Conference Special Teams Player of the Week against the University of South Carolina, after making every solo tackle on special teams in the game, including three tackles on kickoff coverage and one on punt coverage, helping to hold the Gamecocks to less than 20 yards per kickoff return.

 As a senior, he led the team with 46 receptions for 656 yards and 7 receiving touchdowns.
 He also had 25 carries for 312 yards and 3 rushing touchdowns.

-He finished his college career with 3,518 all-purpose yards (third in school history), 105 receptions for 1,374 yards, 11 receiving touchdowns, 46 carries for 521 yards, 5 rushing touchdowns, 80 kickoff returns for 1,607 yards and one touchdown return.
+He finished his college career with 3,518 all-purpose yards (third in school history), 105 receptions for 1,374 yards, 11 receiving touchdowns, 46 carries for 521 yards, 5 rushing touchdowns, 80 kickoff returns for 1,607 yards, one touchdown return, 2 blocked punts, 2 forced fumbles and one fumble recovery.
+He led the team in special teams tackles in each of his four years, compiling a total of 60.

 Professional career

 Carolina Panthers

-Chery was signed by the Carolina Panthers as an undrafted free agent after the 2009 NFL Draft on May 1.
+Chery was signed by the Carolina Panthers as an undrafted free agent after the 2009 NFL draft on May 1.
 He was waived on September 5 and re-signed to the practice squad the following day.
 He was cut on October 12.